morfredus/ESP32-Diagnostic-Arduino-IDE/docs/TROUBLESHOOTING.md

 - Move closer to the access point or try a 2.4 GHz-only SSID.

 ## Memory fragmentation warnings in exports
-- Call `/api/memory-details` and review the `fragmentation` percentage alongside the PSRAM flags produced by the unified JSON helpers in 3.4.0.
+- Call `/api/memory-details` and review the `fragmentation` percentage alongside the PSRAM flags while confirming the translated labels match the active language in 3.4.11.
 - Ensure PSRAM is enabled on ESP32-S3 boards to keep the `psramAvailable` flag consistent with the new documentation.
 - If fragmentation stays above 20%, power-cycle the board and re-run diagnostics to clear transient heap usage.